 Justin Hartley ("This Is Us"); a nutritionist tells what foods are actually healthy and which ones don't live up to the hype; plus, two adorable young bakers have gluten-free cookie recipes; Rachael makes a cutlet dinner.

-Busy moms test kitchen gadgets to help get food on the table faster in the latest Human Lab -- and Daphne Oz ("The Chew") helps them out; "Sneaky Pete" star Margo Martindale chats with Rach; skillet desserts; Rachael makes stuffed peppers.
+Busy moms test kitchen gadgets to help get food on the table faster in the latest Human Lab -- and Daphne Oz ("The Chew") helps them out; "The Americans" star Margo Martindale; skillet desserts; Rachael makes stuffed peppers.

 Actress Kirstie Alley; self-defense moves; answers to embarrassing medical questions; a new twist on nachos.